aleburbridge/531-Bot/README.md

-This is how many dots I can fit in this readme: .........

-# 5/3/1 Bot
-I love Jim Windler's 5/3/1 weightlifting program as much as the next guy, but really hate pulling out the calculator in between every set

-And as handy as the [online calculators](https://blackironbeast.com/5/3/1/calculator) are, who has the time for all those input fields?

-That's where the 5/3/1 bot comes in

 ## What does it do?
 This bot takes your 1-rep maxes for the four main lifts and then generates sets and reps for whatever day you happen to be on